tzolov/apache-spark-build-pipeline/README.md

     # Build Spark master (last snapshot) rpm for PivotalHD2.0 (Hadoop2.2.0 complient)
     /build_rpm.sh 2.2.0-gphd-3.0.1.0 master

-You can copy the `/rpm` folder over SSH to the Docker host or another server: `scp -rp /rpm docker@<Docker Host IP>:`.
+You can copy the `/rpm` folder over SSH to the Docker host or another server: `scp -rp /rpm docker@<Docker Host IP>: .`.
 In turn you can copy from the Docker Host into local folder: `scp -rp docker@<Docker Host IP>:rpm <Your Local Folder>`.

 #### 2.2 Build Spark RPM by hand
 Detail instructions how to synch the Spark git repository, apply optional patch, build the project and generate RPM.
 Inside a running apache-spark-build-pipeline container perform the following steps: